ibm-cloud-docs/openwhisk/bluemix_cli.md

 * Minor bug fixes and improvements.

 1.0.14 (2018-05-17)
-* Enable support for the `&` character in org and space names.
+* Enabled support for the `&` character in org and space names.

 1.0.13 (2018-05-07)
 * Minor bug fixes and error handling improvements.